 What to pack

-My number one tip for packing your Singapore bound suitcase, don’t overpack.
+My number one tip for packing your Singapore-bound suitcase is don’t overpack.
 There’s not much you can’t buy in Singapore if you forget something and, depending on where you go, it’s pretty cheap and very easy to buy all your essentials.
 Remember guys, less is more!

 Umbrella and rain gear